klsoundarya/Tales-from-South-India/README.md

 - I want to express my gratitude to several individuals and groups who supported me throughout this project, My Code Institute mentor, [Dick Vlaanderen](https://github.com/dickvla), for his invaluable support, encouragement, and feedback throughout this project.
 - I would like to thank my Cohort Facilitator, [Amy](https://github.com/amylour), for her guidance, providing us with the relevant learning materials, and steering our team in the right direction that kept me going forward without having a self doubt and
 - The [Code Institute](https://codeinstitute.net) tutor team for their prompt responses and assistance in resolving GitPod issues.
-- I personally want to thank my partner, family and friends for unwavering support, belief, and feedback, which helped me transition into software development.
+- I personally want to thank my partner, family and my two friends for unwavering support, belief, and feedback, which helped me transition into software development.
 They also helped me by conducting user testing and providing me with their feedback so that I can fix the bugs and improve my website.

+#### Git Commit Mistakes-

+After receiving guidance from my mentor [Dick Vlaanderen](https://github.com/dickvla) during a recent call, I have implemented improvements in the way I compose Git commit messages.
+Previously, I had inadvertently made spelling errors and used incorrect syntax in my messages.
+However, following our discussion, I have begun adhering to proper conventions for Git commit messages.
+This adjustment not only enhances the clarity and professionalism of my contributions but also ensures consistency within our collaborative development environment.